danielemontecchi/monkyz/README.md

 > **!!!
 ATTENTION !!!**
 > **Monkyz** currently only supports one-to-one and many-to-one relationships.
 > All tables of many-to-many relationship will have to be defined in [config file `monkyz-tables.php`](#table-parameters) and setting the parameter `visible` to `false`.

-### File `monkyz-widgets.php`

-The file `config/monkyz-widgets.php` define the widgets in Dashboard.
-The parameters are:

-- `counters`: array containing the names of the tables for which you want to display the counter of records

 ## Authentication